browserengineering/book/book/styles.md

             style(child, rules)
 ```

 Note that this code skips properties that already have a value.
-That's
+Since
+`style` attributes are filled in first (when the `Element` is
-because `style` attributes should take priority, and they're loaded in
+created), that means `style` attributes take priority over CSS
+stylesheet, which is how it is supposed to work.
+But it's also a hint
-first.
-But that also means that it matters what order you apply the
+that it matters what order you apply the rules in.
-rules in.

 What's the correct order?
 In CSS, it's called *cascade order*, and it
 is based on the selector used by the rule.
 Tag selectors get the